mobarski/st_s3kv_connection/README.md

 `connection.collection(name, **kwargs) -> dictionary-like object`

-Get KV object that can be used to interact with the collection.
+Get dictionary-like object that can be used to interact with the collection.